Complications & Damage

 Heart Problems

-People with sickle cell can have problems with blood vessels in the heart and their heart can become larger than normal.
+People with sickle cell can have problems with blood vessels in the heart, and their heart can become larger than normal.
 They can also have a type of high blood pressure known as pulmonary hypertension, which happens in the blood vessels of the lungs and heart.
 Pulmonary hypertension can cause shortness of breath and fatigue.
 People with sickle cell who have had a lot of blood transfusions may also have heart damage because they’ve received too much iron.

 Talk to your doctor if you experience these symptoms or if you are concerned about blood transfusions.